 Q: What about punk culture, music, and fashion inspires you to translate this to your Met Ball gown?

 "Vivienne Westwood and Alexander McQueen have always been inspirations of mine (even one of The Honest Company's signature diaper patterns features skulls).
 My dog is named after Sid Vicious.
 I love the Sex Pistols and The Pixies.
 The satirical nature, social commentary, and political issues of the punk movement that are expressed through fashion and music is something that I have always gravitated toward."--Jessica Alba

 Q: What does punk mean to you?

-"It’s about the counterculture and a great music scene--my favorite punk bands are The Clash and the Ramones.
+"It’s about the counterculture and a great music scene--my favourite punk bands are The Clash and the Ramones.
 I love that the music spurred a whole fashion movement that continues to influence designers today."--Tory Burch

 Goreski pulled luxe punk pieces--like these Giuseppe Zanotti Studded Suede Slingback Sandals ($995)--as accessory options for Alba's leather gown.